 None of Messrs.
 Lavigne or Goldstein or Ms. Dávila, the members of the Compensation Committee during fiscal 2012, has at any time been one of our executive officers or employees.
-None of our executive officers, other than the CEO, currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more of its executive officers serving on our Board of Directors or Compensation Committee.
+None of our current executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more of its executive officers serving on our Board of Directors or Compensation Committee.